bengtj100/stacky-lang/Reference.md

 ### Comparison operations

-It is possible to compare all builtin datatypes.
+It is possible to compare all built-in data types.
 However, both arguments must be of the same type.
 Different types will never return a true values, e.g., comparing an integer and string will always return a false value.

 | Operation | Stack                       | Comment                         |
 |:---------:|:----------------------------|:--------------------------------|